randomascii/main/xperf/UIforETW/ReadMe.txt

 Figure out why .txt files keep getting left behind - race condition in renaming or deleting or???
 Ignore Ctrl+Win+C when tracing is halted.
 Need more keyboard accelerators, to delete traces, view them, copy names to the clipboard, select-all in the notes field, etc.
-Don't allow having two copies of UIforETW to run simultaneously.
 Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Implement more settings - configure trace directories, buffer sizes, option for stacks on user events.